-The remainder of this Board Summary section summarizes the Program's historical trends and compares key results between this year's and last year's valuations for member counts, assets and liabilities, and contribution rates.
+The remainder of this Board Summary section summarizes the Program's historical trends and summarizes the principal results of the valuation.
+These principal results compare key results between this year's and last year's valuations for member counts, assets and liabilities, and contribution rates.